cockroachdb/docs/v23.1/cockroachdb-feature-availability.md

 ## Alter column types

-CockroachDB supports altering the column types of existing tables, with certain limitations.
-For more information, see [Altering column data types](alter-table.html#alter-column-data-types).
+CockroachDB supports [altering the column types](alter-table.html#alter-column-data-types) of existing tables, with certain limitations.
+To enable altering column types, set the `enable_experimental_alter_column_type_general` [session variable](show-vars.html) to `true`.

 ## Temporary objects

 [Temporary tables](temporary-tables.html), [temporary views](views.html#temporary-views), and [temporary sequences](create-sequence.html#temporary-sequences) are in preview in CockroachDB.
 If you create too many temporary objects in a session, the performance of DDL operations will degrade.
 Performance limitations could persist long after creating the temporary objects.
 For more details, see [cockroachdb/cockroach#46260](https://github.com/cockroachdb/cockroach/issues/46260).

+To enable temporary objects, set the `experimental_enable_temp_tables` [session variable](show-vars.html) to `on`.

 ## Password authentication without TLS

-For deployments where transport security is already handled at the infrastructure level (e.g., IPSec with DMZ), and TLS-based transport security is not possible or not desirable, CockroachDB now supports delegating transport security to the infrastructure with the flag `--accept-sql-without-tls` (in preview) for [`cockroach start`](cockroach-start.html#security).
+For deployments where transport security is already handled at the infrastructure level (e.g., IPSec with DMZ), and TLS-based transport security is not possible or not desirable, CockroachDB supports delegating transport security to the infrastructure with the flag `--accept-sql-without-tls` for [`cockroach start`](cockroach-start.html#security).

 With this flag, SQL clients can establish a session over TCP without a TLS handshake.
 They still need to present valid authentication credentials, for example a password in the default configuration.
 Different authentication schemes can be further configured as per `server.host_based_authentication.configuration`.